 Although the in-person registration for online sports is now back in place, Illinois online sports betting can still succeed in the short-term, though it won’t realize its full potential until mobile signup is a full-go.

-Leagues such as Major League Baseball, NBA, NHL, MLS, and the NFL forge ahead with their current and future season plans, and if there’s no further disruptions, the market should flourish.
+Leagues such as Major League Baseball, NBA, NHL, MLS, and the NFL forge ahead with their current and future season plans, and if there are no further disruptions, the market should flourish.

 Keeping Out DraftKings Sportsbook and FanDuel Sportsbook in Illinois